 How long will it take for an appeal?

-The appellate process can be frustrating because it can take a very long time to get a ruling.
+The appellate process can be frustrating because it often takes a considerable amount of time to obtain a ruling.
 During the delay, a defendant may needlessly serve time in jail or be unable to obtain employment.
-The best hope of winning is with a highly experienced appellate lawyer.

 The Time Frame for a Decision on an Appeal Depends on Several Factors

-Just know, if you are wondering, “How long will it take to get a decision on my criminal appeal?” you are not alone.
+Please note that if you are wondering, “How long will it take to get a decision on my criminal appeal?” you are not alone.
+Many people are frustrated and anxious, wanting results sooner rather than later.
+That is normal!

 Considering an Appeal of a Criminal Conviction or Sentence?